Otto-Vogel/otto-vogel.github.io/_posts/2024-10-27-FandomCapitalism.md

 ### Immediate Postscript

-I got a bit of time after posting this to check through some articles and found one that seem useful.
-First is Busse's [Fan Labor and Feminism](https://kristinabusse.com/pdf/Busse,%20Kristina,%20ed%20-%20In%20Focus%20-%20Fandom%20and%20Feminism%20Revisited%20(CJ%202015).pdf), which touches on both the labour/class question and the gender question.
+I got a bit of time after posting this to check through some articles and found one that seem useful, Busse's [Fan Labor and Feminism](https://kristinabusse.com/pdf/Busse,%20Kristina,%20ed%20-%20In%20Focus%20-%20Fandom%20and%20Feminism%20Revisited%20(CJ%202015).pdf), which touches on both the labour/class question and the gender question.
 Even if it doesn't provide exactly what you might be looking for, check the citations, I bet there's something there.